Nayda Collazo-Llorens: Early work, influences, and context

 Collazo-Llorens is a member of a generation of artists who critic Manuel Alvarez Lezama has dubbed “Los Novísimos” – “The Newest Ones” – which he defines as Puerto Rican artists coming of artistic age in the 1990s responsible for an infusion of provocative contemporary art into the Puerto Rican art scene.
 The artists of “Los Novísimos” – including Allora & Calzadilla, Fernando Colón Gonzalez, Yvelisse Jiménez, Arnaldo Morales, and Miguel Trelles – often use mapping terminology, such as the metaphor of the “axis,” discussed by key Latin American cultural critics such as Monica Amor, Guillermo Gómez-Peña, and Gerardo Mosquera, among others.
 Curator Silvia Karman Cubiña sees the work of this generation of artists as neo-conceptual, “in which object and content are mutually dependent.”
 For her, “these artists navigate issues of identity, displacement and politics, but contrary to [Puerto Rican] artists of previous generations, they do so without nostalgia or resistance.”
 Holland Cotter, speaking of Collazo-Llorens's participation in the exhibition None of the Above: Contemporary Work by Puerto Rican Artists at Real Art Ways in Hartford, Connecticut, writes: "the diaspora phenomenon has become the basis for a new kind of identity politics.
 The art it produces is internationalist in style, embracing photography, video and installation, and tends to hold what might be called indigenous culture at a wry arm's length, in some cases bypassing it."

 Collazo-Llorens adheres to the notion of non-linear narratives as in the writing of such authors as Julio Cortázar, Mark Z. Danielewski, and Don Delillo, as well as to theories of perception – based on the dislocation of time and place through travel – espoused by Wolfgang Schivelbusch and Mitchell Schwarzer.
-Her interest in the non-hierarchical, rhizomatic arrangement of data is reflective of Deleuze and Guattari’s emphasis on the nomadic nature of knowledge: “To be rhizomorphous is to produce stems and filaments that seem to be roots, or better yet connect with them by penetrating the trunk, but put them to strange new uses.”
-It is these “strange new uses” that infiltrate an art derived from her bifurcated existence between Puerto Rico and the United States.
-She takes the language of cartography – part of her familial as well as artistic environment – and links it to digital communication and code-switching (the splicing of Spanish and English), working it through intersections that are both systematic and random: replete with directed thought and disconnected noise.
+Many of her pieces using the language of cartography are linked to digital communication and code-switching (the splicing of Spanish and English), featuring systematic and random intersections.
 “Collazo-Llorens builds a text of alienation – of being alien,” writes art critic and theorist Kathleen MacQueen, “as an existential process of identifying what it means to be human.”